netfoundry/minimal-mistakes/docs/_includes/authentication-script.md

 ## Script

-Conveniently use your API account in the shell with [HTTPie (command-line HTTP client)](https://httpie.org/).
+Conveniently use your API account in a shell with this script.

 ```bash
 # get an API token with the default API account ~/.netfoundry/credentials.json